 Current prerequisites for a course may also be found in the courses of instruction section of the CSU General Catalog.

-The Repeat/Delete option is a one-time per course grading option that may be used by undergraduate students to repeat a course in an effort to achieve a better grade.
-The following rules apply:
+Undergraduate students may request a one-time per course grading option allowing students to repeat a course to achieve a better grade.
+Learn more about Repeat/Delete on the Registrar's Office website.

 Senior Visitation Privilege